open-afc-project/openafc/tools/geo_converters/README.md

 ### Cropping/realigning (`--top`, `--bottom`, `--left`, `--right`, `--round_pixels_to_degree`) <a name="crop_realign"/>

 As of time of this writing some geospatial data (specifically - land usage) is represented by a large files that cover some region (e.g. CONUS, Canada, Alaska, Hawaii, etc.).
-Problem may occur if such files intersect (as CONUS and uncropped Alaska do, despite there is no CONUS data on Alaska file).
+Problems may occur if such files intersect (as CONUS and uncropped Alaska do, despite no CONUS data on Alaska file).

 While large geospatial files are being gradually phased out (in favor of 1X1 degree tile files), as an intermediate solution it is possible to crop source file(s) to avoid intersection.
 This may be made with `--top MAXLAT`, `--bottom MINLAT`, `--left MINLON`, `--right MAXLON` parameters that set a crop values (MINLAT/MAXLAT are signed, north-positive degrees, MINLON/MAXLON are signed east-positive degrees).

 It is not necessary to set all of them - some boundaries may be left as is.

 Also pixels in file may be not aligned on degree mesh.
-While it can't be fixed directly, there is a `--round_pixels_to_degree` that extends boundary to next whole degree.
-Resulting pixels became degree-aligned on left/top boundaries, alignment on other boundaries may be achieved by setting pixel size (see chapter on pixel size parameters above).
+While it can't be fixed directly, there is a `--round_pixels_to_degree` option that extends boundaries to the next whole degree.
+Resulting pixels are degree-aligned on the left/top boundaries, alignment on other boundaries may be achieved by setting pixel size (see chapter on pixel size parameters above).

 ### Geoids (`--src_geoid`, `--dst_geoid`, order of operations) <a name="geoids"/>

 Geoid is a surface, perpendicular to vertical (lead line).
-Calm water surface is an example of geoid, albeit geoids are, usually, present more interests over the land.

-Clearly there are infinitely many geoids, but there is just one geoid that goes through a particular point in space.
+Calm water surface is an example of geoid.
+There are infinitely many geoids, but there is just one geoid that goes through a particular point in space.
 For USA and Canada such point in space is Father Point, in Rimouski, Canada, so their geoids are compatible.
 Yet Earth shape changes, surveying techniques improve  and so each country has many releases of its geoid models (GEOID96, GEOID99, ...
 GEOID12B, GEOID18 for USA, HTv2 1997, 2002, 2010).

 Geoids are GDAL files (usually with .gtx extension, albeit .bin and .byn extensions also happen).
-Contiguous countries (like Canada) usually have single-file geoid models covers it all, noncontiguous countries (like USA) have multifile geoid models that cover its various parts.
+Contiguous countries (like Canada) usually have single-file geoid models covers it all, while noncontiguous countries (like USA) have multifile geoid models that cover its various parts.

-AFC Engine expects all heights (in particular - terrain and building heights) to be expressed relative to WGS84 ellipsoid.
+The AFC Engine expects all heights (in particular - terrain and building heights) to be expressed relative to the WGS84 ellipsoid.
 There is a perfect sense in it - it makes computation simple and closed (not depending on any external parameters).

-All terrain data have contain geoidal heights (heights relative to geoid).
-There is a perfect sense in it - surface of constant geoidal height is horizontal (perpendicular to the lead).
-Unfortunately geoidal heights are very inconvenient for making computations.
+However, all raw terrain data contains the geoidal heights (heights relative to geoid).

-Even though terrain heights are geoidal, AFC Engine treats them as ellipsoidal, that is delusional.

-`to_wgs84.py` script allows to convert heights from geoidal to WGS84 by specifying geoid model for source data with `--src_geoid` parameter.
-Since geoid model may be multifile, its name may be filename of mask, e.g. `--src_geoid 'g2018?0.gtx'`.
-Note the quotes around name - they prevent shell to glob it.
+To reconcile these differences, the  `to_wgs84.py` script converts heights from geoidal to WGS84 by specifying the geoid model for source data with `--src_geoid` parameter.
+Since geoid models may be multifile, its name may be a filename of mask, e.g. `--src_geoid 'g2018?0.gtx'`.
+Note the quotes around name - they prevent the shell from globbing it.

 If many files are converted, different files may need to have different geoid models, so `--src_geoid` switch may be used several times e.g.:

 ```
 --src_geoid 'g2018?0.gtx' --src_geoid 'g2012b?0.gtx' --src_geoid HT2_2010v70.gtx
 ```
-Here preferable in USA is GEOID18, wherever it does not cover (e.g. Hawaii) - GEOID12B, in Canada - HTv2 of 2010).

-Also there is a `--dst_geoid` that makes *resulting* heights to be relative to given geoid.
-This parameter is for creation of delusional output data compatible with delusional dataset, containing heights relative to given geoid.
-This might be useful for compatibility cross-testing, but better not to be used for production purposes.
+For North America data, where the GEOID18 model is preferred over CONUS, GEOID12B wherever it doesn't cover (e.g. Hawaii), and HTv2 for Canada.

 Important performance observation.
 If `to_wgs84.py` source files are not in WGS84 geodetic (latitude/longitude) coordinate system - it is better to **first convert them into WGS84 geodetic coordinate system (with `to_wgs84.py`) and then, with a separate run of `to_wgs84.py ... --src_geoid ...` convert heights to WGS84**.
 Doing both conversion in one swoop involves geoid backprojection which is either impossible (which manifests itself with funny error messages) or extremely (hundreds of times) slower.